TimeChimp

 Phase 1: Product Design & Systems

-First priority was building the Design System — not just UI components like buttons and typography, but a complete Brand System.
+First priority was building the design system.
+Not just UI components, but the full brand system.
 Tone of voice, animation principles, photography guidelines.
-The framework that makes a product feel intentional instead of patched together.
+The stuff that makes a product feel intentional instead of patched together.

-When the lead designer left, I took over product innovation.
-The Mobile App became my focus — buggy, didn't scale to different screen sizes, felt disconnected from the web experience.
-Users noticed, and not in a good way.
-I led the redesign from research through delivery: customer interviews, usability testing, iteration.
+When the lead designer left I took over product work.
+The mobile app was the biggest problem.
+Buggy, didn't scale to different screen sizes, felt disconnected from the web experience.
+Users noticed.
+I led the redesign from research through delivery.
+Customer interviews, usability testing, iteration.
 App store ratings went from below 4.0 to 4.2.

 Phase 2: Defining the brand

-COVID hit and the company needed more than a morale boost — it needed a reason to stick together.
-Internal conversations and team feedback made it clear: TimeChimp's identity was too corporate, too one-dimensional, and didn't reflect who we were actually becoming.
+COVID hit and the company needed a reason to stick together.
+Internal conversations made it clear: TimeChimp's identity was too corporate, too one-dimensional.
+It didn't reflect who we were actually becoming.
 The people were diverse and energetic.
 The brand wasn't.
-I moved into a creative role and took on the challenge of closing that gap.
+I moved into a creative role to close that gap.

-The Shutdown: We launched a monthly event celebrating team wins — personal and professional.
+The Shutdown: We launched a monthly event called The Shutdown, celebrating team wins, both personal and professional.
 It gave people connection during remote work when isolation was hitting hard.
-More importantly, it started shifting the internal culture from transactional to human.
+It also started shifting the internal culture from transactional to something more human.

-Brand formalization: I led the effort to define our Mission, Vision, and Purpose — not as a top-down exercise, but through workshops and cross-team input.
-The goal was a brand that people internally could believe in and externally could feel.
-We threw a brand relaunch party and I built an internal learning hub in Notion to centralize everything — guidelines, tone of voice, visual standards — so the brand didn't live in one person's head.
+Brand formalization: On the brand side I led the work to define our mission, vision and purpose.
+Not top-down.
+Workshops, cross-team input.
+The goal was a brand that people inside the company could believe in and people outside could feel.
+We threw a brand relaunch party.
+I built an internal learning hub in Notion so the guidelines, tone of voice and visual standards didn't live in one person's head anymore.

 Phase 3: Marketing infrastructure

-Moving into Marketing, I immediately identified a bottleneck: our WordPress site.
-We were dependent on an external agency for everything.
-Simple changes took weeks.
+Moving into marketing I found an immediate bottleneck.
+Our WordPress site.
+We were dependent on an external agency for every change.
+Simple updates took weeks.
 A/B testing was impossible.
-We had no agility.
+No agility at all.

 Phase 4: AI and automation

-By late 2023, generative AI had moved from novelty to utility — and I saw an opportunity most marketing teams were still debating.
-Rather than waiting for a company-wide AI strategy, I started building.
+By late 2023 generative AI had moved from novelty to something you could actually use.
+I saw an opportunity most marketing teams were still debating.
+Instead of waiting for a company-wide AI strategy I just started building.

-I implemented AI-powered content workflows using AirOps that cut 8 hours of repetitive work per week.
-I connected the dots between Webflow, HubSpot, and our analytics stack so data actually flowed where it needed to — without pulling core developers off product work.
+AI-powered content workflows using AirOps.
+Cut 8 hours of repetitive work per week.
+I connected Webflow, HubSpot and our analytics stack so data actually flowed where it needed to without pulling core developers off product work.

-The strategic bet wasn't about the tools.
+The bet wasn't about the tools.
 It was about timing.
-By adopting and integrating AI before it became an industry checkbox, we had working systems and real learnings while competitors were still running pilots.
-That head start compounded — it meant we could move faster, test more, and keep the team focused on decisions instead of busywork.
+We had working systems and real learnings while competitors were still running pilots.
+That head start compounded.
+We could move faster, test more, keep the team focused on decisions instead of busywork.

 The through-line

-I'm good at seeing what's broken and figuring out how to fix it, even when it's outside my job description.
-That's been the constant through six years and four role evolutions.
+I'm good at seeing what's broken and fixing it, even when it's not in my job description.
+That's been the constant.

 Have a project in mind?